The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 There are two things you should know about Cato the Elder.

-First, he was your archetypal Roman politician: a staunch conservative, a skilled orator, a vociferous spokesman for the back-to-basics agrarian values upon which the Republic had been founded, and a sharp critic of flashy, perfumed Greek culture.
+The first is that he was your archetypal Roman politician.
+A staunch conservative.
+A skilled orator.
+A vociferous spokesman for the back-to-basics agrarian values upon which the Republic had been founded, and, by extension, a sharp critic of flashy, perfumed Greek culture.

 Cato reminding his fellow senators that “Carthage must be destroyed”.
 Pass the Garum